wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 !!!
 Note
     This will affect only new applications.
 All applications that existed prior to the migration will still be able to access the Server's Management APIs.

+### Resend Code API Restrictions
+From Identity Server 6.0.0 onwards, only users with identity management permission are able to invoke resend-code API.

 ## Database
 This section covers the updates related to database configurations on Identity Server 6.0.0.